-If you don’t have onions in the house, substitute with 1 tsp of onion powder.
+If you don’t have onions in the house, substitute with 1 teaspoon of onion powder.

 Red Bell Pepper – We chose red peppers for their sweet taste.
 It goes so well with the spices in this recipe.
 Feel free to use green bell peppers, yellow, or orange, or a variety.

-Garlic – Minced fresh garlic is preferred, but if you don’t have fresh you can substitute with 1 tsp of garlic powder.
+Garlic – Minced fresh garlic is preferred, but if you don’t have fresh you can substitute with 1 teaspoon of garlic powder.

 Fresh Spinach – Sneak some greens into this dish.
 Spinach has a mild flavor and when it’s finely chopped it just adds color, not texture.

 Substitute with kale, chard, or your favorite greens.

 Cilantro – We love the bright flavor of cilantro, although we realize that to many people it tastes like soap.
 If you’re not a fan, substitute with parsley, or just leave it out.